razetime/ngn-k-tutorial/pt2.md

 ```

 ## Vocabulary from this lesson
 - Variable: a name that is assigned a value.
 - Lambda: General curly brace syntax for defining a function.
 - progn: A block of statements which returns the value of its last statement, unless specified otherwise with `:`.
 - Global variable: A variable that is avaiable to the entire program, assigned with `::`.
 - Dictionary: A noun that maps keys to values.
 - Train: A sequence of composed verbs and their left arguments.

+## Exercises
+1. Define a lambda function that takes two numbers and subtracts 1 from them.
+2. Define a train which has the same function as the one from Question 1.
+3. Create a dictionary with keys 1,2,3 and values 4,5,6.